The July/August issue of Mississippi Magazine has an article about the Amish community in Pontotoc county, so we went this weekend!

 We also picked up some other things at other homes: cookies (although to be honest we got cookies from two different places and each time they had a very cake-y consistency and we didn’t care much for them), some beautiful brown speckled eggs, some soap, gosh – just a bunch of small things.

-That was the only place we visited (and I guess we went to six or seven homes) where the people weren’t just super-friendly and happy from the outset.
+There was only one place we visited (and I guess we went to six or seven homes) where the people weren’t just super-friendly.
+We felt very welcome and enjoyed talking with everyone.

 Everyone in the community was in their traditional Amish clothing (of course) and it was just so different seeing the children dressed in miniature versions of their parents’ clothes.
 The pants the men wore had no zippers – I guess they were just kept up with suspenders, and the shirts had no buttons.
 Dresses were kept together with safety pins, also no buttons.
 It was all very lovely though.

 At the home that Av bought the sweet rolls and chow-chow, another family drove up, saw we had Alabama license plates, and right there on the front porch Av and this family started talking Alabama football (the first thing they asked Av as they were coming up the porch was “we saw you are from Alabama.
 Just one question: Alabama or Auburn?” right there in front of the nice Amish lady!
 Bless her heart for putting up with the seven or eight of them talking about how great this year’s team is going to be!).
 Well, Av told them that his baby boy was going to be either quarterback or wide receiver on Nick Saban’s 7th national championship team, and that we were expecting another one two years behind Shug so we were going to have a bona fide dynasty in Tuscaloosa.
 Oh they loved it!
 The man said he had a baby daughter and that she could already say “Rooolllllll Tide!”.
 Of course they were all very respectful in front of the Amish lady and she was enjoying their good-natured joking around too.